kmsomebody/MangaPlusPlus/README.md

 #### Show Progress Bar
 * **On**: Displays the progress bar at the bottom of the page.
 * **Off**: Hides the progress bar.

+## Planned Features
+* Show page number in sidebar
+* Integrate main settings into sidebar
+* More navigation modes
+* Collapsing sidebar

+If you have any suggestions, feel free to [open an issue](https://github.com/DarthSomebody/MangaPlusPlus/issues/new).